 Ph.D.
 Degree Requirements

-In addition to meeting general requirements, the Ph.D. candidate in economics must complete a minimum of 54 credit hours of course work, at least 48 of which must be in economics.
+In addition to meeting general requirements, the Ph.D. candidate in economics must complete a minimum of 48 credit hours of course work in economics and at least 1 credit hour of ECON 999 Doctoral Dissertation

 - All Ph.D. candidates must complete these core courses in economic theory and quantitative methods

-ECON 800 Optimization Techniques I 3 ECON 801 Microeconomics I 3 ECON 802 Microeconomics II 3 ECON 809 Optimization Techniques II 3 ECON 810 Macroeconomics I 3 ECON 811 Macroeconomics II 3 ECON 817 Econometrics I 3 ECON 818 Econometrics II 3 MATH 727 Probability Theory 3 MATH 728 Statistical Theory 3
+Course List Code Title Hours ECON 800 Optimization Techniques I 3 ECON 801 Microeconomics I 3 ECON 802 Microeconomics II 3 ECON 810 Macroeconomics I 3 ECON 811 Macroeconomics II 3 ECON 817 Econometrics I 3 ECON 818 Econometrics II 3 ECON 816 Probability and Statistics 3

-Each student must demonstrate competence in at least 2 fields of specialization in economics by completing 2 courses in each of these areas.
-Current fields of specialization include financial economics, economic development, industrial organization, international economics, labor economics, econometrics, economic history, economic theory, and macroeconomics.
+Each student must demonstrate competence in at least 2 fields of specialization in economics by completing 2 courses in each of their chosen fields.
+In addition, each student takes 3 elective courses in economics.
+Fields of specialization and elective courses are selected in consultation with the advisor.